daunkim18/BMI-Programming/README.md

 - **Tooling Scope**: The project relies on fundamental Python programming, MySQL database management and Bash scripting without incorporating cloud deployment or complex workflow management systems like Snakemake or Nextflow.

-- **No Clinical Validation**: The project incorporates Fusobacterium nucleatu* as a biological marker but lacks clinical trial data and validated diagnostic standards.
+- **No Clinical Validation**: The project incorporates Fusobacterium nucleatum as a biological marker but lacks clinical trial data and validated diagnostic standards.
 This project serves solely as a demonstration and learning tool.

 - **Manual Integration Step**: The process of importing the SQL database from CSV files is semi-automated but may need manual checks due to MySQL settings and system access rights.